webp-sh/webp_server_go/README.md

 ## Advanced Usage

-If you'd like to use with binary, please consult to [Basic Usage | WebP Server Documentation](https://docs.webp.sh/usage/basic-usage/)
+If you'd like to use with binary, please consult to [Use with Binary(Advanced) | WebP Server Documentation](https://docs.webp.sh/usage/usage-with-binary/)

 >spoiler alert: you may encounter issues with `glibc` and some dependency libraries.